 The four landmark points (yellow) represent a kind of commotion that creates positive momentum.

-In case of the trigrams Dui and Gen, momentum is created by adding a line opposite to the preceding character to its top.
+In case of the trigrams Dui, the lake, and Gen, the mountain, momentum is created by adding a line opposite to the preceding character to its top.
 Both characters open up to the (respective other) sphere and allow themselves to be touched – by inner (Gen) or outer (Dui) impulses – even if this initially may appear to be threatening.

-In Zhen and Sun, on the other hand, the precarious momentum of the previous sign takes now a clear direction: towards inner (Zhen) or outer impulses (Sun) impulses.
+In Zhen, the thunder, and Sun, the wind / tree, on the other hand, the precarious momentum of the previous sign takes now a clear direction: towards inner (Zhen) or outer impulses (Sun) impulses.

 Test Points: Li and Kan

-The trigrams Li and Kan are dynamic characters as well.
+The trigrams Li, the fire, and Kan, the water, are dynamic characters as well.
 But here the momentum is abrupt, dangerous, difficult to control.